A few weeks later, he told me they decided to “take a break.” He was, in his mind, falling too fast. So, he pulled away.

 So, you might love him and he might love you.
 Let it happen naturally and have open, honest conversations.
 But, don’t resort to guilt, pressure, demands, threats, or anything else.
 You don’t want a guy to commit for those reasons anyway.
 Give him time to fall in love and, if you’re meant to be, it will happen.

 In many cases their feelings for you are genuine.
-They don’t want to truly fall in love because it would get in the way of their ultimate goal.
+They don’t want to truly fall in love because it would get in the way of their ultimate goal: sleep with lots of women.
 So, they pull away to stop the feelings.

-If you think your boyfriend is pulling away to date other women, then you have to decide if it’s worth your time to continue with him.
+If you think your boyfriend or the guy you like is pulling away to date other women, then you have to decide if it’s worth your time to continue with him.
 While it’s possible he can fall more deeply in love and change, you might have to cut him loose and find someone else.

 He Doesn’t Love You

-If your boyfriend doesn’t seem as interested in you and pulls away, then it’s possible that you misread the signs and he’s not really falling in love.
+If your boyfriend doesn’t seem as interested in you and pulls away, then it’s possible that you misread the signs and he’s not really in love with you after all or not to the extent you thought.

 Perhaps your feelings for him are so strong that you’re thinking he feels the same.
 Maybe he gives lip service to loving you, but doesn’t really feel that way.
 Perhaps, he’s just physically attracted to you, but doesn’t feel emotionally attached.
 Maybe he’s a jerk.